Is There a Dimmer Outlook Ahead for Osprey Technology Acquisition Corp. (SFTW)?

 After a stumble in the market that brought SFTW to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -42.99% of loss for the given period.

-During the last 5 trading sessions, SFTW fell by -0.40%, which changed the moving average for the period of 200-days by -1.87% in comparison to the 20-day moving average, which settled at $9.99.
+During the last 5 trading sessions, SFTW remain unchanged, which changed the moving average for the period of 200-days by -2.54% in comparison to the 20-day moving average, which settled at $9.99.
 In addition, Osprey Technology Acquisition Corp. saw -4.87% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SFTW